Rita05/authorization_app/README.md

 # authorization_app
-Оrdinary authorization and using third-party services
+Ordinary authorization and with using third-party services